 Too Technical for You?

-If all this sounds too technical for you, and you’re not able to hire an experienced sysadmin to take care of this for you, you might want to look into managed WordPress hosting, like Kinsta, Pagely and WP Engine.
+If all this sounds too technical for you, and you’re not able to hire an experienced sysadmin to take care of this for you, you might want to look into managed WordPress hosting.

 Many managed hosts implement the suggestions I’ve talked about here, like object cache and using NGINX.
 Most also support HHVM on certain plans and many I’ve talked to recently are getting ready to release PHP7 support.
 So managed hosting may be an option for you.